jadvillanueva/kaggle-ai-agents-capstone/README.md

 ## The Solution

-We built a multi-agent system to handle the heavy lifting.
+I built a multi-agent system to handle the heavy lifting.
 Instead of manually scraping directories and writing emails, this app does it for you.

 Here is what the system does:
 1. It uses a custom DuckDuckGo MCP Server to find independent local businesses that match your specific target audience.